xeals/lapilai/docs/content/1-dailies.md

 ---
 title: Daily missions
 permalink: /content/dailies
+excerpt: >
+    Information on daily missions, as well as translations for helping you achieve them.
 ---

 Daily missions reset each day at 4am JST and give some rewards, as well as 10